Getting Past “No”: What Are They Really Telling You?

 At the end of the day, what matters is that you be helpful.
 Smart companies have long known that sales, and the sales experience, is a function of marketing.
 Good work succeeds with a little patience.

-CRAWFORD COATES is the content marketing manager Lexipol.
-Prior to this role, he was publisher at Calibre Press, a publisher and trainer for law enforcement, and an editor at PennWell Public Safety, publisher of Law Officer, FireRescue and JEMS.
-He is a co-founder of Below 100 and author of the book Mindful Responder: The first responder's field guide to improved resilience, fulfillment, presence, & fitness--on and off the job.
-He holds a master's degree in public policy and administration.
+CRAWFORD COATES holds a master’s degree in public policy and administration and has extensive experience in public safety publishing and training.
+He was the publisher at Calibre Press, a publisher and trainer for law enforcement, and an editor at PennWell Public Safety, which publishes Law Officer, FireRescue, and JEMS.
+Crawford also worked at Lexipol as the Content Marketing Manager, where he focused on creating impactful content designed to support first responders both on and off duty.
+He is a co-founder of Below 100 and the author of Mindful Responder: The First Responder's field guide to improved resilience, fulfillment, presence, & fitness—on and off the job.

 More Posts